LukeChemeriov/ADAM-AI-DOWNLOAD/Beta/Version 1.0/README.md

 Thanks for participating!

-*NB: The agreements in the installer package still apply, even though this is a beta build.*
+*NB: The agreements in the installer package still apply, even though this is a scrapped beta build.*
+*Instead of it being in the control of MD Dev, when the company was liquidised the controll passed to DDC Dev, where I work now*

 <hr>